frostcone/magmaguy.com/wiki/en/elitemobs/setup.md

 # Updating dungeon content

 To update dungeon content, simply repeat the installation steps above. **You do ***not*** have to delete any files**, EliteMobs handles that when you import the update.

-- For world-based dungeons, no further setup is required
-- For schematic-base dungeons, go to your anchor location (the place where the target blocks appeared when installing the content the first time) and you can select the option to install only the bosses during the setup process if the schematic has not changed for the update.

 # Frequently Asked Questions (FAQ)